awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    1. For **Source identifier**, enter a value that is fewer than 128 characters and contains only alphanumeric characters and underscores\.

-   1. For **Source provider**, choose the source code provider type\.
+   1. For **Source provider**, choose the source cod380e provider type\.
 Use the table earlier in this step to make selections appropriate for your secondary source provider\.

 1. In **Environment**: